-Citation, DOI & article data
+Citation, DOI, disclosures and article data

 In normal lung, gravity gradients exist in end-inspiration between the apex and lung base of 4:1 in the erect patient and between the anterior and posterior lung of 2.5:1 in the supine patient 1.
 These gradients increase in the presence of lung disease that increases the weight of the lung causing atelectasis.

-- patients with prolonged shallow breathing
+patients with prolonged shallow breathing

 impaired mucociliary clearance